Eris militaris: Behavior

 From the autumn to winter season, they can be found together in groups and beneath surfaces, such as dead wood.
 In locations like this, they are easily camouflaged due to their bronze, tan, brown coloration.

 After consuming prey, they groom themselves.
 Often grooming their chelicerae and rubbing them on their pedipalps.
 Grooming also appears during periods of rest, such as in a hidden spot within vegetation or within its shelter.

 Male Eris militaris participate in a dance in an attempt to win over a potential mate.
 This dance consists of the male lifting its forelegs outward and occasionally stepping side to side while its forelegs move consistently.

 Distribution

 Eris militaris can be found within the United States and Canada.
-They're commonly found in autumn walking inside or outside of buildings.
+They are commonly found in autumn walking inside or outside of buildings.
 They can be found in hidden areas, such as blackberry bushes, where the leaves overlap and create small shelters.